 - Presser feet that will be useful are the everyday zigzag foot, blind hem foot, rolled hem foot, overcasting foot, buttonhole foot and button sewing foot, zipper foot, and invisible zipper foot.
 Again, just make sure your machine is compatible with these feet if you decide you need them one day.

-- A heavy-duty sewing machine rather than a household sewing machine
+- A heavy-duty or industrial sewing machine rather than a household sewing machine

 - Adjustable stitch length and width